nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Adds a user-defined alias, which represents a shortcut to a longer command.

 Format: `alias a/ALIAS_NAME cmd/COMMAND`
+* Parameters must be in this exact order.
+* Any parameters after `cmd/` will be parsed as part of the command.

 Examples:
 * `alias a/ol cmd/olist` Adds the `ol` alias which is a shortcut for `olist` command.